A New Form of Beauty

-A New Form of Beauty Parts 1-4 is a 1983 compilation album by Irish rock band Virgin Prunes.
+A New Form of Beauty Parts 1–4 is a 1983 compilation album by Irish post-punk band Virgin Prunes.
 It collected parts 1 through 4 of the A New Form of Beauty project, which were issued by Rough Trade Records during 1981 and 1982.

 History

 A New Form of Beauty 1 (1981), issued as a 7" single, featured the songs "Sandpaper Lullaby" and "Sleep / Fantasy Dreams".
 It was followed by the 10" single A New Form of Beauty 2 (1981), which featured "Come to Daddy" and two other tracks.
 A New Form of Beauty 3 (1981) was a four-song 12" EP consisting of "Beast (Seven Bastard Suck)" on one side, and three tracks on the other side, subtitled "The Slow Children".

 The final musical installment in the series, A New Form of Beauty 4 (1982), was a cassette release consisting of "Din Glorious", a mixture of previous A New Form of Beauty tracks and taped sounds recorded at the A New Form of Beauty 5 exhibition at the Douglas Hyde Gallery at Trinity College Dublin on 8 November 1981.

 The project also included two additional pieces, the unpublished book A New Form of Beauty 6 and the unreleased film A New Form of Beauty 7.

 In 1993, an abridged remastered version was issued by French label New Rose Records that omitted part 4 of the series.
 This abridged version was later issued in 2004 in the United States by Mute Records.
 That same year, The Grey Area reissued the complete version in the U.K.